 It’s perhaps necessary to draw a distinction between the two prevalent forms of streaming services here, which include the free, ad-based format that mimics traditional radio, and the subscription-based model for which most users pay around $10 per month.
 That distinction is important in this case.
 Though Swift didn’t explicitly blame Spotify’s free service as her impetus for ditching the site — which has 50 million users, compared to 12.5 million who pay — her entire tirade about the failing’s of streaming music was based around its perpetuation that music should be totally free, likening free music to ripping off the corner of a painting in a museum.
 Sony was so convinced Swift was specifically targeting the ad-based model, the company recently claimed it was rethinking ad-based streaming altogether.

 Spotify has both free and subscription services under its umbrella, and while Google’s new service will be strictly subscription-based, as Bragg points out, YouTube will continue to offer ad-based access to its content, just like Spotify.
 In fact, we’ve recently been assured by a YouTube representative that all video content available on Music Key will also be available on YouTube, with the biggest difference being added features such as the ability to cache playlists and videos and take them offline.
 In addition, those who sign up for YouTube’s paid service will get a subscription to Google Play Music, and vice versa.

 It would appear, then, that Taylor Swift’s dispute is less of a condemnation of either free or subscription based music streaming services at large, and more of a pointed attack on Spotify in particular.
-It’s worth noting that her music still appears on several other streaming services, as well.
+It’s worth noting that her music still appears on several other

 It should also be mentioned that Billy Bragg is a big fan of Spotify, and not so much of Google.
 In fact, in his post, Bragg called YouTube, ” the greatest threat to any commercially based streaming service.”